-Cholangiocarcinoma affects approximately 8,000 to 10,000 individuals a year in the United States.1,2 FGFR genetic aberrations are present in about 20% of these cases.3-6 These types of aberrations include FGFR2 fusions (or translocations) in which 2 chromosomes exchange parts at the FGFR2 location resulting in a structural rearrangement.6,7
+Cholangiocarcinoma (CCA) affects approximately 8,000 to 10,000 individuals a year in the United States.11,12 FGFR genetic alterations are present in 25% of CCA cases.3 These include mutations, amplifications/deletions, and rearrangements/translocations, which sometimes result in fusion genes.13,14

 In early clinical trials, infigratinib* has shown clinical activity in CCA with FGFR2 fusions.7 A single-arm, open-label, Phase 2 trial for infigratinib is being conducted in patients with advanced or metastatic CCA with FGFR2 gene fusions/translocations, or other FGFR genetic alterations who also:

 - Show evidence of radiologic progression following a gemcitabine + cisplatin regimen for advanced disease